c9s/PHPRelease/README.md

 ```

-The release steps may contains script files, simply insert the script path and
+The release steps may contains script files, you can simply insert the script path and
 phprelease will run it for you. the return code from the script 0 means we are
 going to the next step.

 ```ini
 Steps = BumpVersion, scripts/compile, GitTag
 ```

+Each task has its own options, run help command, you should see the options from these tasks: